ExperienceLovelace/ha-floorplan/docs/_docs/01-02-creating-svg-file.md

      transform="translate(-243.57143,81.428571)">
 ```

-The best way to resolve this is to create a `<g>` element to act as a container for your SVG element, and move the original transfrom attribute to the `<g>` element.
+The best way to resolve this is to create a `<g>` element to act as a container for your SVG element, and move the original `transform` attribute to the `<g>` element.

 Below is an example of a `<g>` element that contains the original SVG element.
 As you can see, the `<g>` element contains the original `transform`, which frees up the SVG element to use any `transform` applied in Floorplan.